 Welcome!
-The Thomas M. Cooley Law Libraries, located on the Lansing, Auburn Hills, and Grand Rapids campuses in Michigan, and the Tampa Bay campus in Florida, are open to all Thomas M. Cooley students, faculty, and staff, alumni, members of the bar and law students from other schools with valid school identification.
+The WMU-Cooley Law Libraries, located on the Lansing, Auburn Hills, and Grand Rapids campuses in Michigan, and the Tampa Bay campus in Florida, are open to all WMU-Cooley students, faculty, and staff, alumni, members of the bar and law students from other schools with valid school identification.
 Members of the public, including the Oakland County and Western Michigan community, conducting legal research and/or needing access to government documents (at the Lansing campus) are welcome.
-All visitors must register upon entering.
-Please consult your campus's library for specific access requirements and procedures.
+All visitors must register with Access Control upon entering the building.